logbun/logbun/README.md

 Here's what sets Logbun apart as the ideal JavaScript error tracking platform for SaaS founders:

-- **Simplicity at its Core**: Logbun offers straightforward error tracking for SaaS applications.
+- **Simplicity at its core**: Logbun offers straightforward error tracking for SaaS applications.
 No complex setups or convoluted reports.
 Get actionable insights without the hassle.

 - **Open Source**: Logbun is fully open source, unlike many other error tracking software that claim to be open source but only share a small part of their codebase.
 We are fully transparent and share 100% of all our code.

 - **Privacy-Focused**: We prioritize user privacy.
 We don't collect things like IP addresses and other unnecessary data, no invasive practices.
 Compliant with privacy regulations, Logbun keeps your users' data confidential.

 - **Self host**: You can download the code and host it yourself.
+Instructions coming soon...

 ## Tech Stack